ryanmsnyder/nix-config/README.md

   - [Support](#support)

 ## Layout

 ```
 .
 ├── apps         # Nix commands used to bootstrap and build configuration
 ├── hosts        # Host-specific configuration
 ├── modules      # MacOS and nix-darwin, NixOS, and shared configuration
 ├── overlays     # Drop an overlay file in this dir, and it runs.
 So far, mainly patches.
-├── templates    # Starter versions of this configuration
 ```

 ## Features

 - **Nix Flakes**: 100% flake driven, no `configuration.nix`, [no Nix channels](#why-nix-flakes)─ just `flake.nix`
 - **Same Environment Everywhere**: Easily share config across Linux and Mac (both Nix and Home Manager)
 - **MacOS Dream Setup**: Fully declarative MacOS, including UI, dock and MacOS App Store apps